-On June 20, 2018, President Donald Trump responded to intense nationwide criticism and signed an executive order too end the separation of families at the border by detaining parents and children together.
+On June 20, 2018, President Donald Trump responded to intense nationwide criticism and signed an executive order to end the separation of immigrant families seeking asylum at the border by detaining parents and children together.

 On June 26, 2018, a federal judge in California ordered the Trump administration to reunite immigrant families that had been separated at the border, and complete it within 30 days.

 On July 12, 2018, the Trump administration implemented new, more restrictive, asylum rules for immigrants entering the U.S.

 On September 6, 2018, the Trump administration announced a proposal to indefinitely detain undocumented families that are seeking asylum instead of releasing them while their immigration cases are pending.